 CJ202D Less Lethal Instructor Development 3 credits (3 lec hrs/wk) This course covers OC Aerosols, Impact Munitions, Chemical Munitions and Distraction Device Munitions.
 The student will acquire instructor level knowledge of Defense Technology products, both technically and tactically, along with the skills necessary to conduct in-service training.
+This course may be taken 1 time for credit.

-CJ202E Crisis Intervention Team Training 3 credits (3 lec hrs/wk)

-The program is designed to resolve police encounters with people who have mental illnesses safely and, when appropriate, link them to mental health supports and services that reduce the chances for future inter actions with the criminal justice system.
+CJ202E Crisis Intervention Team Training 3 credits (3 lec hrs/wk) The program is designed to resolve police encounters with people who have mental illnesses safely and, when appropriate, link them to mental health supports and services that reduce the chances for future inter actions with the criminal justice system.
 CIT sworn personnel will work in conjunction with trained dispatchers, Crisis Assistance advocates and mental health providers.